-The Bachelor of Science in Public Health (BSPH) is designed to educate and prepare students in the policy, practice, and methods of public health.
-The program of study includes training in each of the fundamental areas of public health: epidemiology, environmental health sciences, health policy and management, social and behavioral sciences, and biostatistics.
+The Bachelor of Science in Public Health is designed to educate and prepare future professionals in the science and art of preventing disease, prolonging life, and promoting the health of populations through training in each of the fundamental areas of public health: epidemiology, environmental health sciences, health policy and management, social and behavioral sciences, and biostatistics.

 In addition to the core curriculum composed of 21 hours, students will select 12 additional credit hours of public health electives from at least two academic departments.
 These courses will complement the training provided by core courses by focusing on specific aspects of population health and the healthcare system.

 What degrees or certifications are offered in this program?

 BSPH, MPH (Tallahassee Campus Only)

 What types of careers could this program prepare me for?